ibm-cloud-docs/cloud-activity-tracker/svcs/kp_at.md

-## Tutorial: Monitor IBM Key Protect activity in the Cloud
+## Tutorial: Monitor Key Protect activity in the Cloud
 {: #tutorial1}

 Use this tutorial to learn how you can monitor a user's interaction with the Cloud service {{site.data.keyword.keymanagementservicelong_notm}}.